Get to Know the Files Stored in DWARF 3

 2.5 Videos

-3. Manage the Files (Deletion and Format)
+3. Manually Manage the Files (Deletion and Format)

-How to DELETE files:
+3.1 How to DELETE files:

-Deletion Notes:
+Deletion Notes

-How to FORMAT the DWARF 3 internal storage:
+3.2 How to FORMAT the DWARF 3 internal storage:

-- Windows: Right-click on the disk and select "Format."(Do not choose “Quick Format”)
+- Windows: Right-click the DWARF 3 drive and select Format.
+(Do not choose “Quick Format”)

-- Choose exFAT as the file system.
+- Select exFAT as the file system.

 Formatting Notes: